TheLovesOfLadyPurple/Empurple-Training-Free-Algorithm-To-enhance-Diversity-of-The-Diffusion-Distillation-Model/README.md

 | --- | --- |
 | ![Original DMD2 result grid](./gen_img_compare_dmd2_random_latent_xl/20260705-103647-a-woman-smile/original_dmd2_grid.png) | ![EMPURPLE result grid](./gen_img_compare_dmd2_random_latent_xl/20260705-103647-a-woman-smile/augment_cached_middle_latent_grid.png) |

-The comparison highlights the intended effect of EMPURPLE: keep the realism benefits of few-step sampling while recovering richer variation and better feature preservation.
+The comparison highlights the intended effect of EMPURPLE: recovering richer variation without additional training.

+## Algorithm Intuition

+The figure below summarizes the motivation behind EMPURPLE.
+The upper row show the behaviour of the original diffusion model, which generate bulrred image and then use deterministic transformation to get the next noisy image.
+While the lower row show the origianl distillation algorithm, where random noise destroys details of the predict image.
+The blurred image has lower information, and it's an easier task, while the lower row is a more difficult task and has bigger test-training gap.
+The test-training gap in the output will affect the next step input, let the next step input out-of-distribution.

+Meanwhile, I want to briefly connects PAC-style analyze to a classic religious debate. ``Probatio diabolica'' argues that: finding a demon can prove the existence of a demon, but failing to find a demon in daily life is not evidence of the nonexistence of the demon.
+Analogously, a law like $F=ma$ can fit all daily observations yet fail in an unseen corner case.
+Fail to find the demon in the classic mechanism dosn't mean the demon not exists.
+In PAC terms, many hypotheses can explain the observed data; the question is why we should trust a particular one to generalize.
+The usual answer is simplicity through constraint.
+By restricting the hypothesis class (e.g., discouraging overly complex functions), we trade expressiveness for robustness.
+Actually, probatio diabolica also just discuss a very abstract problem, and it unintentionally relate to the classic mechanism.

+A similar, romantic accident appears in the song Empurple, which uses a specific purple (\#664f8c) to create a melody (# 66 4 f 8 c) via the drum, a low-frequency musical instrument, and then it adds music with various frequency to further enhance the melody.
+Our method similarly reuses blurred color blocks and adds high-frequency detail later to generate a detailed image.

 ## Overview

 Diffusion models achieve impressive image-generation quality but remain expensive at inference time.
 Diffusion distillation reduces sampling steps, yet many distilled models, including SDXL-Lightning and distribution matching distillation methods, suffer from degraded Fr\'echet Inception Distance (FID).
 We analyze this phenomenon through a PAC-style generalization bound.
 Our analysis suggests that aggressive early-step redirection of the velocity field makes the distillation target harder to learn, enlarging the train-test gap.
 As a result, early-step output distributions differ between training and inference, causing distribution mismatch in the intermediate noisy latent used as next-step inputs.
 We empirically validate this mechanism by showing reduced diversity in both intermediate features and final outputs.
 To address this issue, we propose EMPURPLE, a simple training-free method that recycles intermediate latents sampled from the original model.
 EMPURPLE is model-agnostic and improves FID by 7\% to 20\% across DMD2, Hyper-SD, FlashSD, and SDXL-Lightning.

-In the provided demos, EMPURPLE can improve FID by up to 20% without introducing an extra training stage.
+In the provided demos （DMD2）, EMPURPLE can improve FID 20% without introducing an extra training stage.

-## Algorithm Intuition

-The figure below summarizes the motivation behind EMPURPLE.
-The upper path shows the desired behavior: We preserve useful features and keep the inference problem easy.
-The lower path shows the origianl distillation algorithm, where random noise destroys details of the predict image and try to train a neural network to cope with a more difficult task in a meaningless way.

-I want to briefly connects PAC-style analyze to a classic religious debate. ``Probatio diabolica'' argues that: finding a demon can prove the existence of a demon, but failing to find a demon in daily life is not evidence of the nonexistence of the demon.
-Analogously, a law like $F=ma$ can fit all daily observations yet fail in an unseen corner case.
-Fail to find the demon in the classic mechanism dosn't mean the demon not exists.
-In PAC terms, many hypotheses can explain the observed data; the question is why we should trust a particular one to generalize.
-The usual answer is simplicity through constraint.
-By restricting the hypothesis class (e.g., discouraging overly complex functions), we trade expressiveness for robustness.
-Actually, probatio diabolica also just discuss a very abstract problem, and it unintentionally relate to the classic mechanism.

-A similar, romantic accident appears in the song \emph{Empurple}, which uses a specific purple (\#664f8c) to create a melody (# 66 4 f 8 c) via the drum, a low-frequency musical instrument, and then it adds music with various frequency to further enhance the melody.
-Our method similarly reuses blurred color blocks and adds high-frequency detail later to generate a detailed image.

 <p align="center">
   <img src="./Empurple_FinalVer_01.png" alt="EMPURPLE algorithm overview" width="100%" />